 How It All Started

 A young woman is returning to New York after visiting Haiti for the first time to check on the progress of her father’s retirement home.
 Another woman is returning to New York after a trip to Haiti with a group of people from churches throughout Rhode Island to visit the sites their mission supports.

-Before the plane even takes off, the two women discover a common concern – the hungry children they have both seen during their visit.
-Both had been devastated to find that the problems of hunger and malnutrition that previously existed in Haiti have only been exaggerated by the rains that hurricane Sandy had recently poured on the country.
+It is more than a mere coincidence.
+Before the plane takes off, the two women discover a common concern – the hungry children they have seen during their visit.
+Both were devastated to find that the problems of hunger and malnutrition that previously existed in Haiti have only been exaggerated by the rains that hurricane Sandy had recently poured on the country.

 By the time the plane lands, the two vow not only to find a way to feed the children, but they are determined to find a way to help the Haitians in the communities they serve become self-sufficient and produce their own food.